 Click Here to Request It.

-This course builds on the courses Predictive Modeling for Categorical Targets Using IBM SPSS Modeler (v18) and Predictive Modeling for Continuous Targets Using IBM SPSS Modeler (v18).
-It presents advanced techniques to predict categorical and continuous targets.
-Before reviewing the modeling techniques, data preparation issues are addressed such as partitioning and detecting anomalies.
-Also, a method to reduce the number of fields to a number of core fields, referred to as components or factors, is presented.
-Advanced classification models, such as Decision List, Support Vector Machines and Bayes Net, are reviewed.
-Methods are presented to combine individual models into a single model in order to improve predictive power, including running and evaluating many models in a single run, both for categorical and continuous targets.
+This course presents advanced models to predict categorical and continuous targets.
+Before reviewing the models, data preparation issues are addressed such as partitioning, detecting anomalies, and balancing data.
+The participant is first introduced to a technique named PCA/Factor, to reduce the number of fields to a number of core fields, referred to as components or factors.
+The next units focus on supervised models, including Decision List, Support Vector Machines, Random Trees, and XGBoost.
+Methods are reviewed to combine supervised models and execute them in a single run, both for categorical and continuous targets.

-Clustering and Association Modeling Using IBM SPSS Modeler (v18) introduces modelers to two specific classes of modeling that are available in IBM SPSS Modeler: clustering and associations.
-Students will explore various clustering techniques that are often employed in market segmentation studies.
-Students will also explore how to create association models to find rules describing the relationships among a set of items, and how to create sequence models to find rules describing the relationships over time among a set of items.
+Clustering and Association Modeling Using IBM SPSS Modeler (v18.1.1) introduces modelers to two specific classes of modeling that are available in IBM SPSS Modeler: clustering and associations.
+Participants will explore various clustering techniques that are often employed in market segmentation studies.
+Participants will also explore how to create association models to find rules describing the relationships among a set of items, and how to create sequence models to find rules describing the relationships over time among a set of items.

 0G056G – Correspondence Analysis and Multidimensional Scaling with IBM SPSS Categories